A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Human-robot communication

 According to Mavridis \citep{Mavridis2015}, two aspects motivate the development of interactive robots that use natural human communications.
-First, we can take advantage of the human interaction and teaching capabilities so robots can learn and adapt while interacting, minimizing the need for experts to program and reprogram the robots.
+First, we can take advantage of the human interaction and teaching capabilities so robots can learn and adapt while interacting, minimising the need for experts to program and reprogram the robots.
 Second, several applications benefit from this natural communication, such as socially interactive robots assisting humans.

 Humans use several means to communicate, from verbal languages and gestures to more subtle communications, such as facial expressions, speech intonation, and eye gaze, which can be cues for people's internal state and be used to estimate intentions during interactions.
 These different communication types can be classified as explicit and implicit.
-Some authors define them based on intention: explicit communications convey information deliberately (\textit{e.g.}, pointing and head gestures) whereas in implicit communications the information is inherent to the behavior (\textit{e.g.}, facial expressions and eye gaze) \citep{Breazeal2005a,Bauer2008}.
-Others treat deliberate and unambiguous communication as explicit (\textit{e.g.}, haptic signals with predefined meanings), and communication where information is incorporated to a behavior or action and for which interpretation is context-dependent as implicit (\textit{e.g.}, change of direction and speed during movement) \citep{Knepper2017,Che2020}.
-These classifications are useful but should not be treated rigidly.
+Some authors define them based on intention: explicit communications convey information deliberately (\textit{e.g.}, pointing and head gestures) whereas in implicit communications the information is inherent to the behaviour (\textit{e.g.}, facial expressions and eye gaze) \citep{Breazeal2005a,Bauer2008}.
+Others treat deliberate and unambiguous communication as explicit (\textit{e.g.}, haptic signals with predefined meanings), and communication where information is incorporated to a behaviour or action and for which interpretation is context-dependent as implicit (\textit{e.g.}, change of direction and speed during movement) \citep{Knepper2017,Che2020}.
+However, some modalities can be difficult to classify under these definitions.
 For instance, people can use and alter the intensity of facial expressions when they know they are being observed, thus serving as a communicative act \citep{Bavelas1986}, which could make them explicit if classified based on intention.

-In the present work, we define these communication types considering what the aforementioned definitions have in common: explicit communications are directly interpreted whereas implicit communications require more subjective inferences and interpretation.
-Table~\ref{tab:definitions-ex-im} summarizes the definitions of explicit and implicit communications from the literature and the present work.
+In an attempt to make this classification easier, in the present work, we define these communication types considering what the aforementioned definitions have in common: explicit communications are directly interpreted whereas implicit communications require more subjective inferences and interpretation.
+Table~\ref{tab:definitions-ex-im} summarises the definitions of explicit and implicit communications from the literature and the present work.